sangeethnandakumar/Twileloop.SessionGuard/document.md

     public Main(IPersistance<MyData> persistance)
     {
+        //Step 4: Register one or more events on the constructor State<MyData>.Instance.OnStateUpdated += OnStateUpdated;

         //Step 2: Load a default state, when the first constructor invokes.
 This is the first entry of data into your state.
         //You need to do this only one time in your app, preferably in an entry class state.LoadState(new MyData